FINDING YOUR PLACE IN THE AIR FORCE

 AIRMEN, COME READY.

-Preparing for the ASVAB is similar to how you may get ready for the ACT or SAT.
+Preparing for the ASVAB exam is similar to how you may get ready for the ACT or SAT.
 Familiarize yourself with the types of questions you’ll be asked, learn how the test will be administered, and, finally, understand how you’ll be scored.
 The number of questions on the ASVAB depends on whether you take the paper and pencil version or the computerized version (CAT) of the test.
 Reach out to your guidance counselor or recruiter for more information.

 TEST YOUR KNOWLEDGE